kubernetes/community/sig-contributor-experience/charter.md

 * Process change communication:
   * Socialize on kubernetes-wg-contribex@googlegroups.com and on our weekly update calls
   * If the change impacts a small number (<4) of SIGs, WGs, or repos, we will go to each lead, their mailing lists, slack channel, and/or their update meetings and ask for feedback and a lazy consensus process.
 We will follow up with a post to kubernetes-dev@googlegroups.com mailing list
-  * In cases of impacts across a large number and/or project wide, we will post to the kubernetes-dev@googlegroups.com mailing list and waiting for a lazy consensus period of five days.
-Followed up by a reminder 24 hours beforehand if no feedback has come through
+  * In cases of impacts across a large number of areas and/or project wide, we will:
+    *  Lazy consensus with a time box of at least 72 hours to the following mailing lists with the GitHub issue link including the subject [NOTICE]: foobar to the following mailing lists:
+       * kubernetes-dev@
+       * sig-leads@
+       * kubernetes-wg-contribex@
+    * Announce at weekly Kubernetes Community Meeting on Thursdays

 ## TODO:
 * Next iteration needs a breakdown of responsibilities by each leader
-* How do we take in and ask for feedback re: how we’re doing - both leads and the group as a whole?
 * Provide some guidance, like a super lightweight proposal template.
 Or at least ask those making a proposal to consider things like: "Who does this change impact, and how?
 What can/will cease working as part of this change, and how does the proposer plan to help mitigate that?"
 * Add KEP proposal process info^?